 ---|---|---|---|---|---|---|

-Ahnapee (Algoma) Record | Harbor | Algoma | 1898-08-12 | 3 | Dredge No. 2 nearly done in this harbor. | |
+Ahnapee (Algoma) Record | Harbor | Algoma | 1899-09-29 | 1 | Picture and information of work being done in harbor. | |

-Ahnapee (Algoma) Record | Harbor | Algoma | 1899-05-26 | 3 | The dredge has been working above the second street. | |
+Ahnapee (Algoma) Record | Harbor | Algoma | 1899-11-03 | 3 | Stone from the river is being dumped on the north side of the north pier. | |

-Ahnapee (Algoma) Record | Steamer | Algoma | 1885-11-19 | 3 | Information on vessel and being rebuilt. |
+Ahnapee (Algoma) Record | Steamer | Algoma | 1885-11-19 | 3 | The steamer, of the Canadian Pacific railroad, was wrecked and 35 lives were lost.
+She wrecked on L. Superior off Port Arthur. |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.